rueberger/brio/README.md

 Can be viewed directly on github at the expense of the cool interactive bits.
 Best viewed in a local notebook session.

 ## Disclaimer

-brio is very much a work in progress.
-Don't hesitate to contact me with any bugs or questions
+brio is, at heart, a research platform.
+Although I do my best to keep brio true to its original design, it occasionally suffers from the same feature creep and ad-hoc fixes that plague all academic code bases.
+It remains a work in progress.

+If you've encountered a bug or have suggestions for how brio's architecture might be improved please don't hesitate in contacting me or filing an issue.